Iain Mackintosh

 Iain Mackintosh (born 1937) is a British practitioner of theatre combining four interwoven careers as theatre producer, theatre space designer, curator of theatre painting and architecture exhibitions, and author and lecturer on both modern and eighteenth century theatre.
 He has campaigned for the retention and restoration of historic theatres as working homes for live performance.
+From 1975 he curated or contributed to several exhibitions of theatre paintings and architecture.

-Biography
+Early life

-Iain Mackintosh was born in Bristol, England, in 1937, and brought up in Bristol, Cornwall and Edinburgh, Scotland where his father was headmaster of Loretto School near Edinburgh from 1945 to 1960.
-Two years National Service in Hong Kong as a subaltern in the Royal Artillery Amphibious Observation Troop in the territory, was followed by three years at Worcester College, Oxford.
-He graduated in politics, philosophy, and economics in 1960 and immediately became resident stage manager (technical director) at the Oxford Playhouse (refer Oxford Playhouse theatre programmes 1960 to 1963).
+Iain Mackintosh was born in Bristol, England, in 1937, and brought up in Bristol, Cornwall and Edinburgh, Scotland.
+Two years National Service in Hong Kong as a subaltern in the Royal Artillery, was followed by three years at Worcester College, Oxford where he took the Worcester College Buskins to the Kenton Theatre, Henley on Thames during the regatta with a review entitled "One Over The Eight".
+He graduated in 1960 and immediately became resident stage manager (technical director) at the Oxford Playhouse.
 In 1961 he co-founded the Prospect Theatre Company with Elizabeth Sweeting, manager of the Playhouse.
-They bought for a nominal sum the limited company Prospect Productions Ltd. from lawyer Laurence G Harbottle (1924–2015).
-Harbottle had earlier created Prospect for a single summer season at Deal, Kent, to gain theatre experience before becoming the most distinguished entertainment lawyer of his generation and, later, chairman of Prospect in its heyday.

-Mackintosh joined Theatre Projects Consultants in 1973 as a designer of theatre space and in collaboration with many architects in the UK, USA, and Canada, and with colleagues at Theatre Projects designed many significant theatre spaces.
-From 1975 he curated or contributed to several exhibitions of theatre paintings and architecture.
-He has campaigned for the retention and return to working life of many historic theatres.
+Mackintosh joined Theatre Projects Consultants in 1973 as a designer of theatre space and in collaboration with many architects in the UK, USA, and Canada, and with colleagues at Theatre Projects designed many significant new and restored theatre spaces.